Slevinski/slevinski.github.io/series/writing-and-representation/entries/kinematography-and-the-limits-of-writing-system-typology/essay.md

 **Signed writing as a pressure test for grapholinguistics**

-This paper is a native capstone of the `Writing and Representation in Sutton SignWriting` series.
+This paper is the typological capstone of *Writing and Representation in Sutton SignWriting*.

 It follows *Human Writing and Machine Encoding* and prepares the way for the comparative support entry, *Other Sign Language Scripts and Their Conceptions*.